KCarretto/Arsenal/docs/guides.md

   * **action_type** - The integer identifier of the type of action being performed.
 See the above table, or the Action section in database.md for more information.<br>
   * **command** - This is a parameter for several action types, and may not always be included.
 Please see the Action section in database.md for more information on how Action types should be handled.<br>
   * **args** - This is a parameter for several action types, and may not always be included.
 Please see the Action section in database.md for more information on how Action types should be handled.<br>
-  * **config** - Any key / value pairs in this dictionary should override the Agent"s existing configuration settings.
-It is the Agent"s responsibility to validate that these configuration options are valid.
+  * **config** - Any key / value pairs in this dictionary should override the Agent's existing configuration settings.
+It is the Agent's responsibility to validate that these configuration options are valid.
 Please see the Action section in database.md for more information on how Action types should be handled.<br>

 #### Standard Beacon
 After the session has been initialized, it should respond with the format below: